petertenhoor/testing-strapi/README.md

 # testing-strapi

-Testing Strapi alpha version to create a node.js driven CMS with GraphQL API.
+- Testing Strapi alpha version to create a node.js driven CMS with GraphQL API.
+- Built a simple React Native app with some routes to display Strapi data

 ## Strapi